build-trust/ockam/README.md

 fmt.Printf("Submitted - " + temperatureClaim.ID())
 ```

-A runnable version of the above example can be found in the [example directory](example/03_submit_claim.go).
-You may run it by calling:
+The above code is in the [example directory](example/03_submit_claim.go); you may run it by calling:
 ```
 go run -mod=vendor example/03_submit_claim.go
 ```

-The above code generates a signed claim of the following form:
+This generates a signed claim of the following form:

 ```
 {